HOLOGATE Hygiene and Safety Standards

 We have outlined new hygiene and safety standards for Virtual Reality, designed to bring a uniformed process to the location-based entertainment industry, based on our years of experience operating systems and attractions.

 - We suggest two very effective cleaning methods for virtual reality headsets and accessories.
-Our Standard method (visual check, wet clean, dry wipe) and our Advanced method (UVC light system).
+Our Standard method (visual check, wet clean, dry wipe) and a Advanced method (UVC light system).

-- We have formed a partnership with Cleanbox, a leading manufacturer of premium, eco-friendly, UVC – Ultraviolet C, medical-grade cleaning equipment for the decontamination of virtual reality headsets.
+- Cleanbox a leading manufacturer of premium, eco-friendly, UVC – Ultraviolet C, medical-grade cleaning equipment for the decontamination of virtual reality headsets.
 Special pricing has been offered for HOLOGATE owners, which includes two and four-player package options.
 Learn more about Cleanbox.

 - Having an ample supply of sanitizing wipes should be on your checklist and a priority for your location.

 - Having a supply of disposal VR mask covers is recommended for players that might be hesitant to put a headset directly on their face.
 Especially for players wearing heavy makeup.
 This option should not replace the Standard or Advanced cleaning methods.

 - And lastly, you will need to make sure that your staff understands that constantly cleaning and disinfecting, is now one of their top priorities and it will be everyone’s responsibility.
 Staff should be highly visible when disinfecting, staff should be assigned to a daily cleaning schedule, throughout every hour on the hour, place customer anti-bacterial dispenser and/or disinfectant wipe stations throughout your facility so that they are visible and conveniently accessed.